frietz58/WoZ4U/README.md

 ### Docker
 The easiest way run the WoZ4U interface is through our docker image, which won't require any manual installation steps beyond the installation of docker itself.
 Thus, if you don't have it, install docker from [here](https://docs.docker.com/get-docker/).
-Then, you can immediately start the interface from our image hosted on dockerhub (however, the docker call needs to be parameterized differently depending on the OS, which is what is happening in the script):
+Then, you can immediately start the interface from our image hosted on dockerhub (however, the docker call needs to be parameterized differently depending on the OS, which is what is happening in the script).
+Simply run the script like this:
 ```bash
 bash start_docker.sh
 ```